State of Personal Finance in the UK: Savings, Investment & Digital Banking

 Whether it's investing in stocks, retirement planning, paying off debt or maxing savings, financial literacy is crucial to achieving our financial goals.

 As April is Financial Literacy Month, the latest Appinio Hype Train Report was set to explore the different financial products and services available to consumers and provide an overview of the current state of finance and digital banking in the UK.

-This article will summarize the most significant results and we will take a closer look at the current state of savings accounts, investment options, debt management, and more.
+This article will summarise the most significant results and we will take a closer look at the current state of savings accounts, investment options, debt management, and more.

 We'll begin by discussing the importance of financial literacy and its current state in the UK.
 Next, we'll take a deep dive into:

 - Different financial products available, including:

 - Retirement planning products